Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 });
 ```

-It is more complex but just an IIFE.
-The anonymous function detects if AMD’s define function exists, if so, call the module factory with AMD’s define function.
-If not, it calls the module factory directly.
-At the moment,  the `root` argument is actually browser’s `window` object.
+It is more complex but it is just an IIFE.
+The anonymous function detects if AMD’s `define` function exists.

+- If yes, call the module factory with AMD’s `define` function.
+- If not, it calls the module factory directly.
+At this moment,  the `root` argument is actually the browser’s `window` object.
 It gets dependency modules from global variables (properties of `window` object).
 When `factory` returns the module, the returned module is also assigned to a global variable (property of `window` object).

 ### UMD for both AMD (RequireJS) and CommonJS (Node.js)